Pozla

-Rémi Zaarour, known by the pseudonym Pozla, is a French cartoonist and animator.
+Rémi Zaarour, known by the pseudonym Pozla (born 1982, Amiens, France) is a French cartoonist and animator.
 He is best known for his graphic novels and for his award-winning student film Le Building.

 Early life and education

 Zaarour was born in 1982 in Amiens.
 He has said that he has "always drawn in a rather obsessive way" and that he began experimenting with graffiti at an early age.
 Through this latter pursuit, he often got into trouble with the police - he also adopted the pseudonym Pozla during this time, which is derived from the French phrase for "Put it there".
 After high school, he attended ESAAT in Roubaix.
 He then continued his education at Gobelins, l'École de l'image.

 In 2004, Zaarour created the short student film Zob-Zob est amoureux (Zob-Zob in Love).
 The same year, he collaborated with classmates Xavier Ramonède, Pierre Perifel, and Jun Frederic Violeton on a second short film, Festival Qualité.
 For his group thesis film, Le Building, Zaarour reteamed with Ramonède and Perifel, and also worked with Marco Nguyen and Olivier Staphylas.
 Le Building uses a combination of 2D and 3D animation.
 Zaarour worked on the 2D segments and finalized the film's character designs.
 He also assisted Perifel in creating the film's backgrounds.
 Le Building screened in numerous international film festivals and won several awards, including Best Undergraduate Animation at the Ottawa International Animation Festival.